DelphinusLab/prover-node-docker/README.md

 Where `service-name` is the name of the SERVICE named in t he docker compose file (mongodb, prover-node etc.)

+If you need to check the static logs of the `prover-dry-run-service`, then please navigate to the corresponding logs volume and view from there.

 ## Upgrading Prover Node

 Upgrading the prover node requires rebuilding the docker image with the new prover node binary, and clearing previously stored data.